 If an institutional publication has no named author, the name of the institution stands in for the author.
 If the name is long, use an acronym, with the expansion in parentheses.
-The text citation in the case below would be (ABA-LSAC 2003).
+The text citation here is (ABA-LSAC 2003).

 ABA-LSAC (American Bar Association-Law School Admissions Council).
 2003.
 Official Guide to ABA-Approved Law Schools.
-Newton, PA: ABA-LSAC.
+ABA-LSAC.